wangxintao2002/notes/computer-architecture/Pipelining.md

 - Multiple exceptions may occur in the same clock cycle, and they can occur out of order.
 For example, instruction i occurs exception in MEM stage and instruction i+1 occurs exception in IF stage.
 - To implement precise exception, must force exceptions occur in the unpipelined order.
 - Every instructions hold exceptions until commit point(MEM stage), exception in the early stage overrides later exceptions for a given instruction, if trap is taken, invalidate any writes that was made by that instruction.

+# Handle Multicycle Operations
+- To support FP operations, the EX cycle may be repeated multiple times to complete the operation, and there may be multiple FP functional units.
+Like figure C.28.
+The shortcoming of this approach is obvious, the pipeline behind the repeating instruction will be stalled.
+Instead, FP adder and multiplier, divider is not pipelined.
+Insturctions now can have varying run times.

+## Hazards and Forwarding in Longer Latency Pipelines
+- Because instructions have varying run times, the number of write to register file can be larger than one in one cycle.
+WAWs are possible, because instructions no longer reach commit point(WB) in order(out-of-order completion), causing problems with exceptions.
+Longer latency of operations make stalls for RAW hazards more frequent.
+- Three checks before an instruction can issue in ID stage:
+    - Check for structural hazards
+    - Check for RAW hazards
+    - Check for WAW hazards

+## Maintaining Precise Exception
+- Out-of-order completion will result in imprecise exceptions.
+- Buffer the result of an instruction until all the operations issued earlier are complete.
+Expensive to implement.
+- Use a history file to keep track of original register value, used to rollback when occurs exceptions.
+- Keep track of what operations were in the pipeline and their PCs.
+After hadling exceptions, software executes all the instructions that precede the latest completed instructions and restart the pipeline after the completed instruction.
+- Allow the instruction issue only if it is certain that all the instructions before will complete without exception.